Copilot-Language/copilot-bluespec/DESIGN.md

 2. The call to `compile "Fibs" spec'` in `main`.
 This will compile the Copilot specification to a Bluespec program named `Fibs.bs`.

-Running this program will generate three files[^1]:
+Running this program will generate five files[^1]:

 [^1]: The actual code in these files is machine-generated and somewhat difficult to read.
 We have cleaned up the code slightly to make it easier to